 Buying a car used can be a great way to get more for your money, but it can also be a great way to get ripped off if you don’t know how to sort the real bargains out from the duds and scams.
 We’ve put together a list of five absolute musts to make sure the car you’ve got your eye on is worth everything you’re set to pay for it.

 You should always make sure your seller is trustworthy.
-You can look for customer testimonials online if you’re going through an actual dealership, but the fastest way to go about things is to start looking in places that are already known to be trustworthy, like Shelbourne Motors.
+You can look for customer testimonials online if you’re going through an actual dealership, but the fastest way to go about things is to start looking in places that are already known to be trustworthy.
 If you’re dealing with an individual, meanwhile, keep your eyes peeled for suspicious behaviour and don’t let yourself be pressured into making a quick decision.
 Check the vehicle is registered to the person selling the car and the address that they show it from.

 Ask to see all the car’s paperwork, like the logbook (V5C) and service history.
 Cross reference things like the chassis number and mileage with what is shown in the documents and ensure they are all consistent.
 This will protect you from certain used car scams like clocking (artificially dialling back the mileage) and cloning (presenting one vehicle as another with an illegal duplicate license plate).